 Title: System and Method for Mitigating Cached Executable Persistence Across Security Policy Transitions

-Status: Filed April 7, 2026 — Track One Prioritized Examination
+Status: Pending — Track One Prioritized Examination · Claims subject to amendment

 Claims: 30 total (4 independent, 26 dependent)